Leave of absence

 Kim Murphy| November 26, 2013

 Sometimes, life happens — an emergency, an illness, anything that may require you to take an extended break from your courses.
-How do you handle life issues and protect your enrollment in school at the same time?
-Read on to learn about the leave of absence (LOA) and how it can help you.
+Read on to learn about the leave of absence (LOA) and how it can help you when life just…happens.

 Things to consider when taking an LOA